groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/pdf.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       Get detailed reports about differences at documents of popular formats at your .NET applications.
-Use GroupDocs.Comparison for Node.js via Java APIs by adding a couple lines of code.
-Developers can easily display PDF, Word Processing, Excel Spreadsheet, Presentation, Visio, Project, Outlook and many other popular document formats in HTML5, image or PDF modes.
-The document rendering is fast, identical to the original source file, and it does not require installing additional software or any other external libraries.
+       Get detailed reports about any differences inside PDF documents at your .NET applications.
+Use GroupDocs.Comparison for Node.js via Java APIs by adding a couple lines of code without any additional software or any other external libraries.
+Control any alterations in paragraphs, words, characters, shapes, and text styles inside your PDF files.
+Merging changes from many document versions to result PDF is available too.
+Process documents swiftly and without extra efforts.

 ############################# Steps ############################
 steps: